Hukvaldy

 Hukvaldy (Hochwald) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,200 inhabitants.
-The municipality is known for the ruins of the third-largest castle in the Czech Republic, Hukvaldy Castle, and is the birthplace of the composer Leoš Janáček.
+The municipality is known for the ruins of the third-largest castle in the Czech Republic, Hukvaldy Castle, and as the birthplace of the composer Leoš Janáček.

 Administrative division

 Hukvaldy consists of five municipal parts (in brackets population according to the 2021 census):